MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M07-empower-workforce-copilot-operations/3-use-whiteboard-brainstorm-ideas.md

     > Sometimes, Copilot works best with direct, single-action prompts.
 Once you get a response, you can build on it with follow-up requests.

 8. By default, Copilot in Whiteboard generates ideas in groups of six.
 In the **Suggest content with Copilot** window that appears, note the first six ideas that it generated.
 Copilot gives you two options here.
 You can either attach the ideas to your whiteboard if you're satisfied with the suggestions, or you can have Copilot generate more suggestions.
 Notice how the **Insert (6)** button indicates the number of ideas that Copilot generated, which in this case is six.
-    <br/><br/>While six suggestions are a good starting point, you want to dig deeper into the tasks needed to install the security product, so select the **Generate more** button.
+    <br/><br/>While six suggestions are a good starting point, you want to dig deeper into the tasks needed to install the boiler system, so select the **Generate more** button.
 Note how Copilot generated another six ideas, so now the button displays **Insert (12)**.
 While you can keep generating more ideas, for the sake of time, let's insert the 12 ideas currently presented.
 Select the **Insert (12)** button.

 9. Notice how Copilot attaches the suggested ideas to your whiteboard in the form of yellow sticky notes.
 As with a real-world brainstorming session involving actual sticky notes, you can edit a particular note, delete it, lock it from future removal, and so on.
 In Microsoft Whiteboard, these activities are supported through standard whiteboarding functionality.
     <br/><br/>If you haven't used Whiteboard before, try selecting (double-click) a specific note, and then in the menu bar that appears above it, you can select the **Edit text** (pencil) icon or any of the other options.
 Selecting the ellipsis icon at the end of the menu bar displays a menu of more options, such as deleting the note.
 Again, the idea behind Microsoft Whiteboard is to mimic real-world sticky-note exercises.
 Feel free to edit any note as you wish.